BrandonKang/k8s-Node-Feature-Discovery/README.md

 # k8s-Node-Feature-Discovery
-How to make Node Feature Discovery)NFC) in your Kubernetes Clusters
+How to make Node Feature Discovery(NFD) in your Kubernetes Clusters